arti040/cookies-bar/README.md

 cookies-bar
 ===========

-Simple and not annoying cookies accept/decline bar for your website.
+Simple and not annoying cookie accept/decline bar for your website.

 Demo:
 -----